lamhq/tech-notes/pages/devops/aws/database/rds.md

 All RDS DB types support a maximum DB size of **64 TiB** except for Microsoft SQL Server (**16 TiB**).

-## Maintenance windows

-Maintenance windows are configured to allow DB instances modifications to take place such as scaling and software patching (some operations require the DB instance to be taken offline briefly).

-You can define the maintenance window or AWS will schedule a 30-minute window.

 ## Events and Notifications

 Amazon RDS uses AWS SNS to send RDS events via SNS notifications.